 Most US students are taking part in digital learning, which creates a great need for keeping their things organized.
 One of the most popular resources for digital learning is Google Drive.
 Keeping things organized in Google Drive helps one save both time and their sanity.
+Though it is now easy to ask a professional to write any student work and even buy thesis paper, you will still definitely need the skills to use Google tools in your studies.
 In this article, we will share some of the best tips to keep your Google Drive organized.

 Consistency in Naming